Find out who owns your credit card and ensure you don't miss out on the best credit card deals

 Transfer your balance to a balance transfer card and pay 0% for the introductory period

-For example, the Royal Bank of Scotland (RBS) group controls RBS and Natwest banks and their credit cards.
-While NewDay Ltd look after brands, such as Aqua and Fluid.
-This doesn't necessarily impact you, but it might be worth knowing in the event that you want to switch your credit card.
+For example, the NatWest group controls RBS and NatWest banks and their credit cards.
+While NewDay looks after brands such as Aqua, Bip, Fluid and Marbles.
+This is important to know if you want to switch your credit card.

-When switching your credit card provider, especially in the case of taking out a balance transfer or transferring debt from one credit card to another, knowing your banking groups could be important.
+When switching your credit card provider, especially in the case of taking out a balance transfer or transferring debt from one credit card to another, there is no point in applying to a banking group with whom you already have a credit card.

 Understandably there can be a lot of confusion about who owns your credit card, and what the rules are around that.

 With lesser known brands and famous retailers, it can be even more confusing.
 Who owns Aqua credit cards?
-Who owns Tesco credit cards?
+Who owns Chrome credit cards?
+Who owns the Post Office credit cards?

 You can see our list below to see who owns your credit card provider (or handles their lending):